Skip to main content

 Prepare for Interviews

 Standardize the interview process to ensure consistency.
-Review the completed applications in advance of the interviews.
-Use the applications to assess skills and background and ask for clarification if needed.
 Ensure that each interviewer fully understands:

 • the job duties and responsibilities;